emoreno-hub/Inventory_Monitoring/README.md

 ## Model Training

 #### CNN Model
-This project will used a Convolutional Neural Network (CNN) which is a deep learning algorithm that can take in an input image, assign importance (learnable weights and biases) to various aspects / objects in the image, and be able to differentiate one from the other.
+This project will use a Convolutional Neural Network (CNN) which is a deep learning algorithm that can take in an input image, assign importance (learnable weights and biases) to various aspects / objects in the image, and be able to differentiate one from the other.
 A pre-trained ResNet50 model was used to build the CNN model with a fully connected layer added to the end of the model followed by a ReLu activation function, then another Linear layer, and a final ReLu activation function.

 Batch normalization is a technique for training very deep neural networks that normalizes the contributions to a layer for every mini-batch.
 This has the impact of settling the learning process and drastically decreasing the number of training epochs required to train deep neural networks, which is why it was included.